Can a Pergola Withstand Florida Hurricanes? (Honest Answer)

 After Hurricane Andrew devastated South Florida in 1992, Florida completely overhauled its building codes.
 Today, the Florida Building Code — and particularly Miami-Dade County's standards — requires that all permanent structures be engineered to withstand specific wind speeds depending on the location.

-For most of Miami-Dade County, the design wind speed for permanent structures is 175 mph or higher.
+Miami-Dade County enforces the High-Velocity Hurricane Zone provisions — the most demanding wind engineering standards in Florida.
 This means that a properly permitted pergola in Miami-Dade must be structurally engineered and built using materials with a Florida Product Approval (FPA) or Miami-Dade Notice of Acceptance (NOA) to demonstrate they meet these standards.

 • Structural-grade aluminum framing with tested load-bearing capacity